vivekraghuram3/Stock-Genie_5-1-19/README.txt

 StockGenie is a streamlined application that allows for traders with limited experience to easily access different technical indicators and analyze markets more efficiently.
 This application will provide the user with useful technical information and prioritize which indicators to keep track of.
-The application will also make it easier for the user to analyze stocks in over-looked markets and improve the user’s portfolio diversification.
+The application will also make it easier for the user to analyze stocks in over-looked markets and improve the userâ€™s portfolio diversification.
 Additionally, the user will be able to create a custom portfolio to analyze potential gains.
 This app will not make direct recommendations to the user nor will it serve as a brokerage account.
 ######################################################################################################